braveheart-star/braveheart-star/README.md

 - ⚡ Fun fact: ...
   -->

-Passionate about technology in general, I have been coding for 10 years.
-Experienced in building extensive SaaS applications from designing (Lately preferring Figma as a main tool) to writing both front and backend logic, testing, deployment, and including basic server management tasks.
+With a decade of experience in the technology field, I have developed a strong proficiency in building comprehensive SaaS applications.

+My expertise spans the full development lifecycle, including system design, frontend and backend logic development, testing, deployment, and basic server management.
+Recently, I have focused on enhancing my design workflows, with a particular preference for using Figma as my primary design tool.

+My experience allows me to create robust, scalable solutions while maintaining a strong focus on quality and performance at every stage of the development process.